 Jesmond Library is a community library, being one of over 500 such libraries in the country.
 It is housed in a unique grade 2 listed building and is home to a wide range of books which is regularly updated.

 We are a voluntary organisation run by Trustees and other volunteers and provide a focal point for the local community and the Jesmond Festival.
-We hold a number of events every week, details of which are on our website.

 Join the Friends of Jesmond Library community